thurrott/NotepadWF-CS/README.md

 - Themes with the ability to arbitrarily choose a new background and text color
 - Word count, displayed in the status bar

 [I documented a Visual Basic version of this app on Thurrott.com](https://www.thurrott.com/tag/the-winforms-notepad-project).
-And I am now updating the app with some more modern features and bug fixes.
+And I am now updating this C# version of the app with some more modern features and bug fixes.

 This version of .NETpad should work on all supported versions of Windows 10 and Windows 11.